My unit closed and the next job they gave me i was unable to do, can I collect unemployment?

 Hi Cathy,

-Once you get to the main page, you'll want to click Voluntary Leaving.
-You should read anything that relates to the underlying reason(s) you quit and then determine and choose the one you think offers the best argument for the valid reason you quit.
+Once you get to the main page of the digest you’ll want to click Voluntary Leaving.
+You should read anything that relates to the underlying reason(s) you quit and why the work may of been unsuitable.

 The other elements, such as working conditions may be asked about, but choosing working conditions as the primary focus naturally requires more rebuttal from the other side.
 Just something to consider.